simdjson/simdjson/doc/basics.md

   > IMPORTANT NOTE: values can only be parsed once.
 Since documents are *iterators*, once you have
   > parsed a value (such as by casting to double), you cannot get at it again.
 It is an error to call
   > `get_string()` twice on an object (or to cast an object twice to `std::string_view`).
+* **Array Iteration:** To iterate through an array, use `for (auto value : array) { ... }`.
+This will step through each value in the JSON array.

+  To iterate through an array, you should be at the beginning of the array: to warn you, an OUT_OF_ORDER_ITERATION error is generated [when development checks](#avoiding-pitfalls-enable-development-checks) are active.
+If you need to access an array more than once, you may call `reset()` on it although we discourage this practice.
+Keep in mind that you should consume each value at most once.

+  If you know the type of the value, you can cast it right there, too! `for (double value : array) { ... }`.

+  You may also use explicit iterators: `for(auto i = array.begin(); i != array.end(); i++) {}`.
+You can check that an array is empty with the condition `auto i = array.begin(); if (i == array.end()) {...}`.
+* **Object Iteration:** You can iterate through an object's fields, as well: `for (auto field : object) { ... }`.
+You may also use explicit iterators : `for(auto i = object.begin(); i != object.end(); i++) { auto field = *i; .... }`.
+You can check that an object is empty with the condition `auto i = object.begin(); if (i == object.end()) {...}`.
+  - `field.unescaped_key()` will get you the unescaped key string as a `std::string_view` instance.
+E.g., the JSON string `"\u00e1"` becomes the Unicode string `á`.
+Optionally,  you pass `true` as a parameter to the `unescaped_key` method if you want invalid escape sequences to be replaced by a default replacement character (e.g., `\ud800\ud801\ud811`): otherwise bad escape sequences lead to an immediate error.
+  - `field.escaped_key()` will get you the key string as  as a `std::string_view` instance, but unlike `unescaped_key()`, the key is not processed, so no unescaping is done.
+E.g., the JSON string `"\u00e1"` becomes the Unicode string `\u00e1`.
+We expect that `escaped_key()` is faster than `field.unescaped_key()`.
+  - `field.value()` will get you the value, which you can then use all these other methods on.

+  To iterate through an object, you should be at the beginning of the object: to warn you, an OUT_OF_ORDER_ITERATION error is generated [when development checks](#avoiding-pitfalls-enable-development-checks) are active.
+If you need to access an object more than once, you may call `reset()` on it although we discourage this practice.
+Keep in mind that you should consume each value at most once.
+* **Array Index:** Because it is forward-only, you cannot look up an array element by index by index.
+Instead, you should iterate through the array and keep an index yourself.
+Exceptionally, if need a single value out of the array, you may use an array access (e.g., `array[1]`).
 * **Field Access:** To get the value of the "foo" field in an object, use `object["foo"]`.
 This will scan through the object looking for the field with the matching string, doing a character-by-character comparison.
-It may generate the error `simdjson::NO_SUCH_FIELD` if there is no such key in the object, it may throw an exception (see [Error Handling](#error-handling)).
+It may generate the error `simdjson::NO_SUCH_FIELD` if there is no such key in the object, it may throw an exception (see [Error handling](#error-handling)).
 For efficiency reason, you should avoid looking up the same field repeatedly: e.g., do not do `object["foo"]` followed by `object["foo"]` with the same `object` instance.
 For best performance, you should try to query the keys in the same order they appear in the document.
 If you need several keys and you cannot predict the order they will appear in, it is recommended to iterate through all keys `for(auto field : object) {...}`.
+Generally, you should not mix and match iterating through an object (`for(auto field : object) {...}`) and key accesses (`object["foo"]`): if you need to iterate through an object after a key access, you need to call `reset()` on the object.
 Keep in mind that On Demand does not buffer or save the result of the parsing: if you repeatedly access `object["foo"]`, then it must repeatedly seek the key and parse the content.
 The library does not provide a distinct function to check if a key is present, instead we recommend you attempt to access the key: e.g., by doing `ondemand::value val{}; if (!object["foo"].get(val)) {...}`, you have that `val` contains the requested value inside the if clause.
 It is your responsibility as a user to temporarily keep a reference to the value (`auto v = object["foo"]`), or to consume the content and store it in your own data structures.
 If you consume an object twice: `std::string_view(object["foo"]` followed by `std::string_view(object["foo"]` then your code is in error.
 Furthermore, you can only consume one field at a time, on the same object.
 The value instance you get from  `content["bids"]` becomes invalid when you call `content["asks"]`.
   If you have retrieved `content["bids"].get_array()` and you later call `content["asks"].get_array()`, then the first array should no longer be accessed: it would be unsafe to do so.
-You can detect such mistakes by first compiling and running the code in Debug mode: an OUT_OF_ORDER_ITERATION error is generated.
+You can detect such mistakes by first compiling and running the code [with development checks](#avoiding-pitfalls-enable-development-checks): an OUT_OF_ORDER_ITERATION error is generated.

   > NOTE: JSON allows you to escape characters in keys.
 E.g., the key `"date"` may be written as
   > `"\u0064\u0061\u0074\u0065"`.
 By default, simdjson does *not* unescape keys when matching.